 This course provides a general introduction to the application of psychology to health.
 Topics covered include research methods in health psychology, health behavior, stress, coping, social support, patient-practitioner relations, pain and pain behavior, and the role of psychological and social factors in the etiology of chronic and terminal illness.
-Prerequisite: PS 102.
+Prerequisite: PS 102 language, gender, and social behavior.
+This course will examine multiple cultures including cultures from Latin America, Africa, India, Asia, and the Pacific Islands.
+Prerequisite: PS 102